-Navigating through our new normal can be tough, but making the right changes today can help your business tomorrow.
-Here are 3 simple pivots you can make in light of COVID-19.
+Navigating through uncertainty can be tough, but making the right changes today can help your business tomorrow.
+Here are 3 simple pivots to help your business adapt and overcome the pandemic hurdles.

 For many business owners, change is intimidating.
 That “if it ain’t broke, don’t fix it” attitude can stand in the way of necessary changes and new opportunities.
-After the onset of COVID-19, businesses have had to shift gears and embrace a new way of doing things.
+Businesses are still shifting gears and embracing new ways to be ready for post pandemic recovery.

 As you try to figure out your own way forward, here are 3 tips to help you pivot your focus and come out stronger.